Artist Talk: Adam Lee | World Sick Hermit

 image source: https://www.instagram.com/p/CaVXJp8BdFv/

 Adam talked quite specifically about a couple of paintings in the show, which we were shown in a slideshow concurrently with the talk.
 His work is incredibly detailed, which I realised I had not realised.
 Initially I've been drawn to the digital images of his work on instagram because of the painting as a whole and how it operates aesthetically.
 I feel I needed his description of the narrative behind the work, given in this talk, to really pull me into a deeper appreciation of the painting.
 However I can imagine that the immersive experience of encountering his work in real life would draw me into a more careful examination of his work, where perhaps I would have discovered for myself some of these intricacies.
-I honestly haven't engaged with his work in this way via its digital representation on instagram though, which is the only way I have engaged with is work up until the talk.
-So the talk for me was an incredibly rich experience, and it felt like a generous offering, for him to share the process and narratives behind his work, but also to share himself as an artist and human, and allow us to become more cognisant of his inner world and experiences.
+I had only engaged with images of his work via their digital representation on instagram though, up until the talk.
+So the talk for me was an incredibly rich experience, that made the processes and narratives behind his work accessible, and I've been thinking about this in terms of the texts or additional material that accompanies a painting (often for marketing or educational purposes) and how that can be quite fundamental to an audience's understanding of an artwork.
+This is relevant to my work because the majority of people tht engage with my work do so online, via its digital image and accompanying text/s and I believe this is an important consideration.

 I was really appreciative that this opportunity to engage more deeply with the artist and the work was offered and feel that these offerings, which extend beyond the traditional model of an exhibition in a physical art gallery, is a valuable means of engaging with a wider audience.
-I know this experience was borne probably out of necessity for the gallery to try and engage an audience in a time of covid limitations, but beyond that need, or perhaps the motives of marketing, it delivered something of true human value: meaningful connection.
+I know this experience was borne probably out of necessity for the gallery to try and engage an audience in a time of covid limitations, but beyond that need (and the broader motive of marketing an artwork to try and sell it), I felt the talk delivered something of true human value: connection.

-As a full time unrepresented artist, the vast majority of my work is encountered as a digital image, not as a physical object, and the majority of it is purchased without the viewer having seen it in real life.
-I'm greatly appreciative that my work is supported in this way because it has kept me fed and watered during what has been an incredibly difficult and restricted time for most people around the world.
-What disappoints me about this process is how purely transactional it can be, how art can be reduced to a product or commodity, which yes, it is, but the opportunity to utilise the art as a vehicle for the expression of ideas and meaningful connection is lost.
+It disappoints me how purely transactional the engagement of art can be online, how my art is read almost exclusively as a product or commodity, which yes, it is, but the opportunity to utilise the art as a vehicle for the expression of ideas and meaningful connection is lost.
 For it is this ability to express ideas and spark a connection that I feel is what gives art its value.

-So there are a few reasons that I am very motivated to focus on engagement with my work, and perhaps even to consider the engagement that occurs around my "work" as part of the work itself.
+So there are a few reasons that I am very motivated to focus on engagement with my work, and perhaps even to consider the engagement that occurs around my "work" as part of the work itself, for example, considering an artist talk as part of art making, a social practice that utilises a physical artwork as a prompt perhaps, rather than a marketing exercise.